rdok/kcd2_scaled_economy_hardship/documentation/faq.md

-# Frequently Asked Questions (FAQ)
+### Frequently Asked Questions

-### Can the mod be customized?
+#### Can the mod be customized?
-The mod is not customizable yet.
-Percentages are still being tweaked, with plans to allow customization in future versions.
+Not yet.
+Percentages are still being adjusted, but customization is planned for future updates.

-### Can the mod be uploaded to Steam mods?
-The mod is already available on the Steam Workshop.
+#### Is the mod available on the Steam Workshop?
+Yes, it's already uploaded.

-### Does the mod apply to all items and vendors?
+#### Does the mod apply to all items and vendors?
-The mod is a dynamic version of the earlier [Tougher Economy](https://www.nexusmods.com/kingdomcomedeliverance2/mods/281) mod, which applied a global, static reduction.
-It now adjusts leveling dynamically and applies globally to all items and vendors.
+Yes, it applies globally.

+#### How do I install the mod?
+Vortex Mod Manager is recommended for easy installation.
+If installing manually, create `{Game}\Mods\scaled_economy_hardship` and extract the mod's contents there.

+#### Is a lighter version possible, like max 75%?
+Not yet, but lighter versions and presets, such as a 75% max, will be available once customization work is completed.